MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-concept-adaptive-dialog-Triggers.md

 ### Message events

+**Message event** triggers allow you to react to any message event such as when a message is updated (`MessageUpdate`) or deleted (`MessageDeletion`) or when someone reacts (`MessageReaction`) to a message (for example, some of the common message reactions include a Like, Heart, Laugh, Surprised, Sad and Angry reactions).

 Message events are a type of activity event and as such, all message events have a base event of `ActivityReceived` and are further refined by ActivityType.

 | Event cause      | ActivityType    | Trigger name             | Base class | Description                                                                                         |